fadingred/Greenwich/Readme.md

 This is as simple as adding a few _Run Script_ build phases.
 In your Xcode project:

   1. Click on your project in the project navigator
-  1. Select on your target in the targets section
+  1. Select your target in the targets section
   1. Switch to the _Build Settings_ tab
   1. Set _Runpath Search Paths_ to `@executable_path/../Frameworks`
   1. Switch to the _Build Phases_ tab